open-sauced/docs/docs/technical/resolve-merge-conflicts.md

 Visual diffing is advised however not following the git commit history procedure will result in a rogue pull request that scope creeps into dependency updates.

-Generally speaking, just adding things to a lockfile will not be troublesome and since this is a licensed project, we should be careful when adding dependencies.
+Generally speaking, just adding things to a lock file will not be troublesome, and since this is a licensed project, we should be careful when adding dependencies.